pranav245/MenOfCulture/README.md

-This is MenOfCulture Mern Project for the CourseCS6314
+This is MenOfCulture developed using MERN Stack

 Steps to run a project: